Intro to the Command Line Interface

 rocketpool minipool help output will show:

 NAME: rocketpool minipool - Manage the node's minipools USAGE: rocketpool minipool [global options] command [command options] [arguments...]
-VERSION: 1.1.1 COMMANDS: status, s Get a list of the node's minipools refund, r Refund ETH belonging to the node from minipools exit, e Exit staking minipools from the beacon chain delegate-upgrade, u Upgrade a minipool's delegate contract to the latest version delegate-rollback, b Roll a minipool's delegate contract back to its previous version set-use-latest-delegate, l If enabled, the minipool will ignore its current delegate contract and always use whatever the latest delegate is find-vanity-address, v Search for a custom vanity minipool address GLOBAL OPTIONS: --help, -h show help
+COMMANDS: status, s Get a list of the node's minipools stake, t Stake a minipool after the scrub check, moving it from prelaunch to staking. refund, r Refund ETH belonging to the node from minipools exit, e Exit staking minipools from the beacon chain delegate-upgrade, u Upgrade a minipool's delegate contract to the latest version delegate-rollback, b Roll a minipool's delegate contract back to its previous version set-use-latest-delegate, l If enabled, the minipool will ignore its current delegate contract and always use whatever the latest delegate is find-vanity-address, v Search for a custom vanity minipool address OPTIONS: --help, -h show help

 Below is a summary of the commands that you'll typically use.